ldtteam/MinecoloniesWiki/source/installation/java.md

 # Minecraft Java Edition

-## Installing Miecolonies Mod on your original Minecraft Launcher.
+## Installing Minecolonies Mod on your original Minecraft Launcher.
 No Twitch Client, no other mods.

 * This process is for installing only the Minecolonies mod in your original Minecraft launcher.
-You will _not_ be able to connect to the **Minecolonies Test Official 1.12.2 Server** due to the server having a balanced variety of other mods as well.
+You will _not_ be able to connect to the **Minecolonies Official 1.12.2 Test Server** due to the server having a balanced variety of other mods as well.

 * For connecting to the Official Test Server, install the [Twitch Client](../installation/twitch) or use [MultiMC](../installation/multimc).
 You can visit the [CurseForge](https://minecraft.curseforge.com/projects/minecolonies-testpack) site for a zip file containing all mods and the versions we are currently using on the Official Test Server, as well as all the appropriate configs, scripts and the server.dat file for our modpack Official Test Server.
 If all these additional mods, configs, scripts and the server.dat are downloaded and installed manually, you will be able to connect to our Official Test Server.